Arts & Sciences English

 Associate Professor of Practice: Griffin

-A student declaring an English major will meet with the chief adviser to establish a tentative rationale and plan for the major.
-Thereafter the student must meet with the chief adviser at least once a year to update the major plan, review progress toward the degree, plan a concentration, and consult about course selection, scholarships, and careers or post-graduate education.
+A student declaring an English major will meet with the advisor to discuss these goals, the learning outcomes of our English Studies program and to establish an individual plan for the major.
+Thereafter the student should meet with the advisor at least once a year to update the major plan, review progress toward the degree, plan a concentration, and consult about course selection, scholarships, and careers or post-graduate plans.
 The department Advising Center (201 Andrews Hall) will offer written information about these matters and others of interest to majors.

 Special Programs.
-The Department of English houses the major in Film Studies and participates in the majors in Ethnic Studies and in Women’s and Gender Studies; in the minors in African American Studies, U.S. Latina/Latino Studies, Ethnic Studies, Native American Studies, Jewish Studies, Medieval and Renaissance Studies, and Religious Studies.
+The Department of English houses the major in Film Studies and participates in the majors in Ethnic Studies, Environmental Studies, and in Womens and Gender Studies; in the minors in African American Studies, U.S. Latina/Latino Studies, Ethnic Studies, Native American Studies, Jewish Studies, Medieval and Renaissance Studies, Environmental Studies, Religious Studies, and Digital Humanities.

 Course Offerings.
-English courses are regularly offered in drama, poetry, and fiction; the English language; periods and authors in British and American literature; women’s and minority literatures; creative and expository writing; literary and rhetorical theory and criticism; and film.
-For the precise courses offered or to be offered in any particular semester, see the Schedule of Classes for that semester.
-A course description booklet is also available in the departmental office and online before each early registration period.
+English courses are regularly offered in drama, poetry, and fiction; periods and authors in British and American literature; women's and minority literatures; creative and expository writing; literary and rhetorical theory and criticism; digital humanities; and film.
+For the precise courses offered or to be offered in any particular semester, see the Office of the University Registrar's website at registrar.unl.edu for that semester.
+A course description booklet is also available online before each priority registration period.

 Independent Study.
-This is a provision for students wishing to study areas of literature and language not covered or insufficiently covered in regularly scheduled classes.
-Students must secure permission from a professorial staff member willing to direct their study and must file an Independent Directed Reading Contract (available in the Advising Center, 201 Andrews Hall) with the Undergraduate Adviser.
+Students must secure permission from a professorial faculty member willing to direct their study and must file an Independent Directed Reading Contract (available in the Advising Center, 201 Andrews Hall) with the undergraduate advisor.
+This course of study is a provision for students wishing to study in the areas listed above that are insufficiently covered in regularly scheduled classes.

 Prerequisites.
 The first course in English is ordinarily chosen from courses numbered 100-151.
 However, international students who are not native speakers of English normally take English courses such as ENGL 140, ENGL 141, ENGL 142, ENGL 186, ENGL 187, and ENGL 188.

 100 Level.
 Introductory courses are open only to freshman and sophomore students.
-Transfer students and others who have not met the communication requirement and have 65 or more credit hours must choose ENGL 254 or ENGL 354 to complete this requirement.
-(In unusual cases, exceptions to this rule may be granted by the Chief Adviser, English Department.)
+Transfer students and others who have not met the communication requirement and are juniors or seniors must choose ENGL 254 or ENGL 354 to complete this requirement.
+(In unusual cases, exceptions to this rule may be granted by the advisor, English department.)
 Writing is emphasized in courses numbered 100-199, and all such courses except ENGL 140, ENGL 141, ENGL 142, ENGL 180, ENGL 189H, ENGL 186, and ENGL 187, are designed to fulfill ACE Outcome 1.
 Newly admitted students who are not native speakers of English must take an English placement examination to determine their appropriate course requirement.

 200 Level.
 Courses designed for the intermediate student who has completed or is concurrently taking one or two courses in English.